mount apo hiking guide

 Waking up at midnight feels surreal, but the adrenaline kicks in the moment you start ascending in the dark.
 This is the most iconic part of the journey—scrambling up the massive White Boulders with the smell of sulfur in the air.

-Reaching the crater and seeing at least one of its peaks is a spiritual experience that makes every sore muscle worth it.
+Reaching the crater and seeing the view from one of Mount Apo’s peaks is a spiritual experience that makes every step of the ascent worth it.

 We ended the day descending to Camp Reyes, which is much colder, but the sense of achievement kept me warm.